alopez/alopez.github.com/join.md

 ## Prospective PhD students

 I expect take one or two new PhD students each year.
-I am not able to take additional students in 2019, but will consider applicants for 2020.
+I am no longer taking students for 2019.

 Interest in natural language processing is skyrocketing.
 There are many good things about this, but a downside is that I'm no longer able to